snowdj/bradonomics.github.io/_posts/2014-10-23-zoho-email.md

 ## Sending From Gmail using Zoho SMTP Servers

-That will cover your inbound, but you'll need to setup the ["send mail as" option in Gmail](https://mail.google.com/mail/u/0/#settings/accounts).
-You can find the [Zoho SMTP setting here](https://www.zoho.com/mail/help/zoho-smtp.html).
+The above will cover your inbound, but to send email you'll need to setup the ["send mail as" option in Gmail](https://mail.google.com/mail/u/0/#settings/accounts).
+You can find the [Zoho SMTP settings here](https://www.zoho.com/mail/help/zoho-smtp.html).

 ## Ditching Google and Using Mailbird